Karlheinz Stockhausen: Controversy

 After the student revolts in 1968, musical life in Germany became highly politicized, and Stockhausen found himself a target for criticism, especially from the leftist camp who wanted music "in the service of the class struggle".
-Cornelius Cardew and Konrad Boehmer denounced their former teacher as a "servant of capitalism".
-In a climate where music mattered less than political ideology, some critics held that Stockhausen was too élitist, while others complained he was too mystical.
+Among those critics were his former students Konrad Boehmer and Cornelius Cardew, who denounced his former teacher as a "servant of capitalism".
+Some critics held that Stockhausen was too elitist, while others complained he was too mystical.

 Scandal at the Fresco premiere

 As reported in the German magazine Der Spiegel, the première (and only performance to date) on 15 November 1969 of Stockhausen's work Fresco for four orchestral groups (playing in four different locations) was the scene of a scandal.
 The rehearsals were already marked by objections from the orchestral musicians questioning such directions as "glissandos no faster than one octave per minute" and others phoning the artists' union to clarify whether they really had to perform the Stockhausen work as part of the orchestra.
 In the backstage warm-up room at the premiere a hand-lettered sign could be seen saying: "We're playing, otherwise we would be fired".
 During the première the parts on some music stands suddenly were replaced by placards reading things like "Stockhausen-Zoo.
 Please don't feed", that someone had planted.
 Some musicians, fed up with the monkeyshines, left after an hour, though the performance was planned for four to five hours.
 Stockhausen fans protested, while Stockhausen foes were needling the musicians asking: "How can you possibly participate in such crap?" ("Wie könnt ihr bloß so eine Scheiße machen!").
 At one point someone managed to switch off the stand lights, leaving the musicians in the dark.
 After 260 minutes the performance ended with no-one participating any longer.